Weight gain, crushing fatigue, the inability to sleep…

 If possible the complete elimination of stress from your life is ideal (but this isn’t always possible).

-Each of these have been shown to help reduce the impact that stress plays on your life.
+Each of these has been shown to help reduce the impact that stress plays on your life.

 By understanding the difference between “optimal” and “normal” cortisol you can then determine how to treat your cortisol levels.